 Moreover, the company can receive correspondence from HMRC as well as other government bodies.

 Note that, you don’t particularly have to invest in an office building or space.
 You can register either your own business address (if you have one) or you can use the address of a friend, family or relative.
-You can also contact a UK service provider like wamo that can help you get a virtual address registered for your company.

 It’s also possible to separate your office address and trading address.
 So if you want to set up your office address at one location and conduct your business operations from a different location, it is possible to do so.